Other than shooting a spectacular photo or creating an awesome design, saving your work in the right format is vital.

-When saving as a gif you can also save transparency in the image, which in web design means that images can be overlaid over other elements.
-It will not pick up semi transparent colours like a png file – you have to have fully transparent areas and opaque colours.
+When saving an image as a gif you can also save transparency in the image, which in web design means that images can be overlaid by other elements.
+It will not pick up semi-transparent colors like a png file, so you have to have fully transparent areas and opaque colors.

-Simple animations can also be saved as gifs, where 256 colours are available for each frame.
-In the latest versions of photoshop the whole animation and frame process can be completed from start to finish.
-To view the animation panel in photoshop go to: Window > Animation.
+Simple animations can also be saved as gifs, where 256 colors are available for each frame.
+In the latest versions of Photoshop, the whole animation and frame process can be completed from start to finish.

-Png pronounced Ping can be used for transpancy where gif files can not.
-Pngs can preserve areas of colour which are semi transparent.
 This could be used for example to create a button with a drop shadow.
-With an opaque button, a transparent background but with a semi transparent shadow, this button can then be placed on a variety of backgrounds.
+With an opaque button, and a transparent background but with a semi-transparent shadow, this button can then be placed on a variety of backgrounds.